 Proper charging and DOD are the two key factors that determine how many cycles a battery will deliver before it reaches end of life.
 The DOD is simply the ratio of capacity extracted from the battery to its rated capacity expressed as a percentage.
-If a 100Ah battery delivers 65Ah and then recharged it is said to have delivered a 65% DOD cycle.
+If a 100Ah battery delivers 65Ah and is then recharged, it is said to have delivered a 65% DOD cycle.

-The relationship between DOD and cycle life for ODYSSEY batteries is shown in Figure 1.
+The relationship between DOD and cycle life for ODYSSEY batteries, excluding PC370, PC950 and PC1100, is shown in Figure 1.
 The lower the DOD the higher the number of cycles the battery will deliver before reaching end of life.